cap-js-community/websocket/README.md

   - Value can be a single identifier string or an array of identifier strings
 - **Event element level**:
   - Type: `Boolean`
   - Value from event data for the annotated element is used as unique identifiers to include or exclude websocket clients from event broadcasting
   - Value can be a single identifier string or an array of identifier strings
-  - First annotated element with an defined event data value is taken

 **Examples:**